jtangney/gke-federated-learning/testing/README.md

 ### Verify failed AuthorizationPolicy
 #### Deploy a test pod that does receive an Istio proxy
 - deploy test pod to the testing namespace.
 This namespace is enabled for istio injection
-`k apply -f ./testing/test.yaml -n test`
+`kubectl apply -f ./testing/test.yaml -n test`

 - Verify the pod does have an istio-proxy sidecar container
 `kubectl -n test get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`